John Stuart Mill: Slavery and racial equality

 Mill corresponded with John Appleton, an American legal reformer from Maine, extensively on the topic of racial equality.
 Appleton influenced Mill's work on such, especially swaying him on the optimal economic and social welfare plan for the Antebellum South.
 In a letter sent to Appleton in response to a previous letter, Mill expressed his view on antebellum integration:I cannot look forward with satisfaction to any settlement but complete emancipation—land given to every negro family either separately or in organized communities under such rules as may be found temporarily necessary—the schoolmaster set to work in every village & the tide of free immigration turned on in those fertile regions from which slavery has hitherto excluded it.
 If this be done, the gentle & docile character which seems to distinguish the negroes will prevent any mischief on their side, while the proofs they are giving of fighting powers will do more in a year than all other things in a century to make the whites respect them & consent to their being politically & socially equals.Unlike many of his peers, Mill supported the Union in the American Civil War, seeing it as a necessary evil that would deliver a vital "salutary shock" to the national conscience and help preserve liberal ideals while eradicating the "stain" of slavery in the United States.
 Mill expressed his views in an article for Fraser's Magazine, arguing against the defenders of the Confederate States of America.There are people who tell us that, on the side of the North, the question is not one of slavery at all.
 The North, it seems, have no more objection to slavery than the South have. [...]
 If this be the true state of the case, what are the Southern chiefs fighting about?
 Their apologists in England say that it is about tariffs, and similar trumpery.
 They say nothing of the kind.
 They tell the world, and they told their own citizens when they wanted their votes, that the object of the fight was slavery. [...]
 The world knows what the question between the North and South has been for many years, and still is.
 Slavery alone was thought of, alone talked of.
+Slavery was battled for and against, on the floor of Congress and in the plains of Kansas; on the slavery question exclusively was the party constituted which now rules the United States: on slavery Fremont was rejected, on slavery Lincoln was elected; the South separated on slavery, and proclaimed slavery as the one cause of separation.